What are Domer Dollars?

 How are Domer Dollars different from Flex Points?

 Flex Points are an extension of campus meal plans and are accepted only in select on-campus retail food service establishments (excluding Legends, Rohr's and Sorin's).
-Flex points do not rollover and will expire at the end of each semester / session.
+Flex points roll over from fall to spring semester and expire at the end of the academic year.
 Flex points cannot be purchased outside of a meal plan or a la carte.

 Domer Dollars are more versatile than Flex Points, with broader acceptance in more locations, both on and off campus.
 For students and staff, Domer Dollars never expire, and will carry over from year to year.
 Additionally, when students or staff leave the university, any remaining balance of $25 or more will be refunded through an automated process.
 You may use Domer Dollars to make purchases at many select off-campus merchants in addition to the on-campus businesses, including both food and non-food related entities.
 (Certain items that are deemed not in accordance with a healthy community and Church teaching may not be purchased with Domer Dollars).